New Mexico Student Loans And Financial Aid Programs

 Don't forget that there are Federal student loan programs available as well.
 You can find out more on how to get a Federal student loan here.

 There is also a specific order of operations to pay for college that we recommend students follow.
 These programs specific to the State of New Mexico can help you to avoid borrowing more money than you need to.

 New Mexico Student Loan Programs

 New Mexico has multiple forgivable student loan programs to help individuals going into certain fields afford college.
-These programs include:
+They call these the "Loan-For-Service Programs" These programs include:

 - Allied Health Loan For Service Program

 - Medical Loan For Service Program

 To learn more about these student loan programs, go here.

 If you're just looking for private student loan options, we recommend:

 - Credible - Like the Kayak of student loans, they help you shop around and compare options.
 Try Credible here.